Americana at Brand

 The Americana project stirred debate in Glendale for four years.
 Some merchants feared the Grove-style "lifestyle center" would diminish business at the stores along Brand Boulevard and in the Glendale Galleria.
 Some residents worried about overdevelopment and traffic congestion.

 Both The Americana at Brand and The Grove are organized upon the idea of a city center—with a mix of architectural styles, building heights and materials used, as well as vast open spaces at each project's center.
 Caruso Affiliated often casts its developments in a particular milieu.
 The architectural style of the Americana reflects the brick factory facades of the industrial era, with its massive elevator shaft with exposed steel beams, while The Grove is reminiscent of 1930s Los Angeles, California.
 Each of the two intends to appear to be a public space, but is private property and is protected as such.
 However, the two-acre park in the center of the complex is entirely public property.
 The private security force that patrols the property prevents anyone from taking photographs with professional equipment without permission.
 The Americana at Brand allows dogs on the property — except on its grassy area.
 The only breed restricted is the pit bull.
 Each store decides whether it allows pets.

 The project opened to the public on May 2, 2008.

-Shops and restaurants

-The Americana at Brand shares some of its retail and dining options with sister center The Grove at Farmers Market, such as a three-level flagship Barnes & Noble as well as Barneys New York, J.Crew, Apple, Kiehl's, The Cheesecake Factory, Topshop Topman, and Anthropologie, and is anchored by a three-level Nordstrom.
-It also features a two-level H&M, Urban Outfitters, Calvin Klein, an 18-theater AMC Theatres (formerly Pacific Theaters) cinema, American Eagle Outfitters, and higher-end stores like, Tiffany and Co., David Yurman, and Marciano.
-Some of the restaurants at The Americana at Brand are local concepts, such as Frida Mexican Cuisine, Chi Dynasty, and Trattoria Amici, as well as internationally recognized restaurants including Din Tai Fung, and Bourbon Steak by Michael Mina.